lrq3000/pyFileFixity/README.rst

    Hence, make sure to get an LTO-5 drive or above to ensure future access to your long term archives.

-Given all the above characteristics, LTO>=5 appears to be the best practical solution for long term archival, if coupled with an active curation process.
+Given all the above characteristics, LTO>=5 appears to be the best practical solution for long term archival, if coupled with an active (but infrequent) curation process.

 There is however one exception: if you need to cold store the medium in a non temperate environment (outside of 10-40°C), then using optical discs may be more resilient,